 - Requires detailed research: Concentrated marketing requires more research than other types of marketing strategies.
 You have to know who your target customer is and where they spend their time online to create the most effective campaigns.
 This can be time-consuming and require additional resources.

-- Higher competition within the target market: Concentrated marketing can also lead to higher competition within your target market.
+- Higher competition within the target markets: Concentrated marketing can also lead to higher competition within your target market.
 Since there are fewer potential customers, everyone else is competing for those same customers, so it may be harder to stand out from the crowd.

-- Concentrating marketing takes more effort: Concentrated marketing requires more effort than undifferentiated or differentiated strategies since you’re targeting a smaller segment of the population.
+- Concentrating-marketing takes more effort: Concentrated marketing requires more effort than undifferentiated or differentiated strategies since you’re targeting a smaller segment of the population.
 You have to be more creative and resourceful to engage your target customer and create campaigns that resonate with them.

-Differentiated Marketing Strategies vs Concentrated Marketing Strategies
+Differentiated-Marketing Strategies vs Concentrated Marketing Strategies

 Some of the common differences between a differentiated and concentrated marketing strategy are-